mozilla-bteam/bmo/docs/en/rst/api/core/v1/product.rst

   (Product names must be globally unique in Bugzilla.)
 * 703 (Product must have description)
   You must specify a description for this product.
-* 704 (Product must have version)
-  You must specify a version for this product.

 .. _rest_product_update: